 You snack on fruit, count calories, and get some form of exercise most days.
 So when you step on that scale and the needle stays put, you wonder what the heck you’re doing wrong.

 Even with clean eating and good fitness habits, you may be making a few small mistakes that can lead to a plateau and derail your results.
-Dieting can feel like an uphill struggle at the best of times, but according to one expert there are a few common mistakes we’re all making.
+Dieting can feel like an uphill struggle at the best of times, but according to the experts, there are a few common mistakes we’re all making.

 Do you count calories?
 Determine the right intake for you.